mfvianna/emtm/README.rst

 The `-T` flag tells emtm to assume a different kind of host terminal.

 The `-t` flag tells emtm what terminal type to advertise itself as.
-Note that this doesn't change how mtm interprets control sequences; it simply controls what the `TERM` environment variable is set to.
+Note that this doesn't change how emtm interprets control sequences; it simply controls what the `TERM` environment variable is set to.

-The `-c` flag lets you specify a keyboard character to use as the "command prefix" for mtm when modified with *control* (see below).
+The `-c` flag lets you specify a keyboard character to use as the "command prefix" for emtm when modified with *control* (see below).
 By default, this is `g`.

 Once inside emtm, things pretty much work like any other terminal.
 However,